Planning a visit to Rome’s Colosseum in 2026?

 What is the best time of day to visit the Colosseum?

-Early morning and late afternoon are usually the best times to visit the Colosseum because crowds are lighter, temperatures are easier to manage, and the light is better for photos.
+Early morning and late afternoon are usually the best times to visit the Colosseum because crowds are easier to manage, temperatures are often more comfortable, and the light is better for photos.
+Midday can work if that is the only timed entry available, but summer heat and peak crowds make it harder.

 Read the full best-time advice.